Barmagloth/PicSearcher/README.md

 ## Note

-Please note that the CLIP model used in this project requires a significant amount of computational resources.
+Please note that the OpenAI CLIP model used in this project requires a significant amount of computational resources.
 You may need a machine with an NVIDIA GPU to run this program efficiently.

 ## Installation